Santa Cruz Community Ventures is the nonprofit affiliate of the Santa Cruz Community Credit Union

 Asset limit policies create a catch-22 for poor families where if they try to save to move out of poverty they lose basic need support that their savings cannot replace – things like health, food, and rental assistance.

 Take for example Santa Cruz, where the cost of is 34.7% above the national average.
 According to Zillow, the average price of rent is about $2,900.
 To move a family usually must have the deposit and the first month of rent – or about $5,800.
 Usually landlords also ask for the last month of rent, making the total cost closer to $8,700.
-However, the asset limit for Medi-Cal is $2,000 for individuals and $3,000 for married couples.
-Additionally, in California, the cash assistance program under the Temporary Assistance for Needy Families (TANF) has limits of $2,000 for single recipients or $3,250 if household includes person over 60.
+However, in California, the cash assistance program under the Temporary Assistance for Needy Families (TANF) has limits of $2,000 for single recipients or $3,250 if household includes person over 60.

 For these reasons eight states, Alabama, Colorado, Hawaii, Illinois, Louisiana, Marilyn, Ohio, and Virginia, have eliminated the TANF asset limits.
 The elimination of asset limits recognizes the fact that without savings temporary setback such as job loss, illness, or car trouble can set a family back and prevent them from leaving poverty behind.